Prior Authorization Denial Rates: A Patient's Guide to CMS-0057-F Data

 Your PA Denial Action Plan

-1. Read the denial letter carefully — under the 2026 CMS rule, insurers must provide specific clinical reasons for every denial
+- Read the denial letter carefully — under the 2026 CMS rule, impacted payers (MA, Medicaid, CHIP) must provide a specific reason for every denial

 For detailed step-by-step instructions, see our complete prior authorization appeal guide.
 For help with the bills that result from delayed or denied care, you can upload your medical bill to check for billing errors and generate professional appeal letters.